adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 - TimeStaked is the duration since last claim in seconds
 - SECONDS_IN_YEAR is 31,536,000 (365 days)
 - PRECISION is 10^18 (to handle decimal calculations)

+The contract maintains a history of APY changes for each tier to ensure accurate interest calculations across APY changes.

 ### Tier Transitions